vidaud/seta/seta-doc/docs/general/how-runs.md

 #### Taxonomy in SeTA
 In SeTA, currently we are working with EuroVoc.
-EuroVoc is a multilingual thesaurus originally built for processing the documentary information of the EU institutions.
+EuroVoc is a multilingual thesaurus originally built for processing the documentary information of the EU institutions.[^3]

-Moreover when working with Communities, users have the possibility to define new Taxonomies if is necessary.
+Moreover users have the possibility to define new Taxonomies if is necessary.

 To create a new Taxonomy, users can set it together with the document they are uploading:

-- In the API, through the function *PUT /corpus* it is possible to upload the new taxonomy.
+- In the SeTA API, through the function *PUT /corpus* it is possible to upload the new taxonomy(*see example below*) .

 - In the Communities Web Interface, it is also possible to create new taxonomies.
-This is possible when uploading a new document, inside the new resource, in there the user  can find the option to create them.
+When uploading a new document, inside the resource menu, the user finds the option to create a new taxonomy.

 <!-- set up a screen shot from the communities  web app-->